Skip to main content

 Where does Blue Chalcedony come from and how rare is it?+

-Blue Chalcedony is found in several locations worldwide, including Turkey, Namibia, the United States, Madagascar, and Brazil.
-The finest specimens with the most desirable soft blue color often come from Turkey and Namibia.
-It is relatively common and affordable in the crystal market, with tumbled stones and cabochons widely available.
-Rare gem-grade specimens with exceptional translucency and uniform blue coloration can command higher prices among collectors and jewelry makers.
+Found in Turkey, Namibia, the United States, Madagascar, and Brazil.
+The finest soft blue material often comes from Turkey and Namibia.
+It is common and affordable in the crystal market.
+Gem-grade specimens with exceptional translucency and uniform color cost more but are still reasonable compared to many other stones.

 C